 I have formal training in Mathematics and Computer Science (Sc.B., Brown University) and Digital Humanities (Graduate Certificate, UCLA).

-My GitHub profile is available at https://github.com/bniedzie, and my LinkedIn profile can be found at https://www.linkedin.com/in/benjamin-niedzielski-2261b239/.
+My public GitHub profile is available at https://github.com/bniedzie, and my LinkedIn profile can be found at https://www.linkedin.com/in/benjamin-niedzielski-2261b239/.